 The UK spent US$167 million or less than 1% of its total ODA on basic nutrition in 2019, according to Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) data.
 ODA funding for basic nutrition has fluctuated from US$96 million in 2015, peaking to US$194 million in 2017, only to decrease to 2019 levels.
 The former Department for International Development (DFID) was responsible for nutrition programs in low-income countries.
 DFID’s total ODA spend on nutrition-related projects amounted to US$888 million in 2018, according to the 2020 MQSUN+ Report.
 Nutrition-related projects included ODA spend on both nutrition-specific (US$160 million) and nutrition-sensitive (US$729million) projects.

 In September 2020, the UK launched the new Foreign, Commonwealth and Development Office (FCDO) by merging the former Department for International Development (DFID) with the Foreign and Commonwealth Office (FCO).
-FCDO’s funding to nutrition is uncertain, a change to previous years under DFID.
+The FCDO has not updated its nutrition commitments since 2017.
 In 2015, DFID committed “to improve the nutrition of 50 million people by 2020” and updated its strategies toward that overarching goal in 2017 with the position paper ‘Saving lives, investing in future generations and building prosperity – the UK’s Global Nutrition Position Paper’.
 The paper outlines prioritized nutritional support during the ‘1000-day window’ from conception to two years of age, as well as the prevention of “the most severe forms of undernutrition” in children under five.

 The FCDO is responsible for shaping the UK’s policy on nutrition in developing countries

 The FCDO is responsible for decision-making on nutrition-specific and nutrition-sensitive programs in low-income countries.
-Within partner countries, formerly DFID sought to promote multi-sectoral, integrated programs relating to nutrition.
-The nutrition team used to be housed within the Human Development Department and it led on policy engagement, in collaboration with program teams covering health, agriculture, water, sanitation, and hygiene (WASH), and social protection.
-It is unclear at this stage where nutrition sits under the evolving management structures for UK’s nutrition policy within the FCDO.
+Within partner countries, former DFID sought to promote multi-sectoral, integrated programs relating to nutrition.
+The nutrition team is housed within the global health team within the FCDO.